 To-Do #2: Clean Range Hood Filter and Fan

-A range hood, or the vent fan on an over the range microwave, needs to be cleaned regularly to remove any built-up grease.
+A range hood, or the vent fan on an over-the-range microwave, needs to be cleaned regularly to remove any built-up grease.
 Start by thoroughly cleaning the range hood or microwave inside and out with a citrus-based cleaner.
-Citrus cleaners (such as orange oil cleaner) make short work of kitchen cleaning, without the need for toxic or harsh chemicals.
+Citrus cleaners (like ZEP Heavy-Duty Citrus Degreaser) make short work of kitchen cleaning, without the need for toxic or harsh chemicals.

 Be sure to clean the top, sides, and underneath, to remove all that cooking grime.
 Wear gloves and be careful of sharp metal edges.